solid-adventure/trivial-docs/docs/guides/staging.md

 outline: deep
 ---

-# Testing
+# Staging

-The easiest way to test your trivial-ui install is working correctly is to use the hosted staging API server.
+The easiest way to test that your trivial-ui install is working correctly is to use the hosted staging API server.

 ## Accessing Staging API Server